starship/starship/docs/config/README.md

 - The current directory contains a `package.json` file
 - The current directory contains a `.node-version` file
 - The current directory contains a `node_modules` directory
+- The current directory contains a file with the `.js`, `.mjs` or `.cjs` extension
-- The current directory contains a file with the `.js` extension
+- The current directory contains a file with the `.ts` extension

 ### Options